 Most credit unions enjoy insurance from the NCUA.
 This organization functions much like the FDIC does for banks.
 It generally insures up to $250,000 per individual per account held at a specific credit union.
 One way you can expand this protection is by opening accounts with different credit unions.
 Plus, retirement accounts and trusts get specific coverage in addition to the protection granted to checking and savings accounts at member credit unions.

 Tips for Improving Your Finances

 - In order to extend NCUA coverage, you can open accounts with different credit unions.
-And if you hold accounts at banks, you’d likely receive FDIC protection as well.
-To help you out, we published a report on the best banks in the country.
+And if you hold deposit accounts at banks, you’d likely receive FDIC protection as well.
+Check out SmartAsset’s breakdown of the best banks in the country to learn more.